 Cocaine withdrawal can cause extreme fatigue, anxiety, sleep disturbances, and deep depression.

 Depression can sometimes lead to suicidal thoughts or actions.
 If you start to experience extreme depression, it’s important to recognize that it could be caused by a temporary imbalance of brain chemistry.
 It’s important to speak with a professional as soon as possible if you have thoughts of suicide.

 Cocaine addiction can persist after the detox phase.
-Psychological symptoms and drug cravings can continue, even if you’ve gone through detox.
+Psychological symptoms and drug cravings can continue, even if you’ve NCBI.
 In that case, it’s important to learn how to deal with triggers, cravings, and any other underlying issues without using cocaine.
 Addiction treatment can help you to identify problems that may have been caused by or contributed to your addiction.